 When Xanax enters the brain, it alters the way that the brain functions.
 This is the case for all types of addictive substances.
 When exposed to drugs/alcohol regularly, the brain starts to operate differently.
 The structural changes that the brain undergoes is what causes the disease of addiction to develop.

 As previously mentioned, Xanax influences GABA in the brain, allowing for sedative effects to develop.
+A particularly pronounced danger lately comes from combining opiates with Xanax and other benzodiazepines, a growing factor in overdose deaths.
 When a Xanax addiction is occurring, the GABA in the brain becomes reliant on Xanax in order to function.
 As users continue to abuse Xanax, the physical need to do so gets stronger.

 Xanax addiction often leads to several physical risks that can comprise your overall health and wellbeing.
 Some of the most common physical dangers of Xanax addiction include: